Listening: Background

 Krista Ratcliffe contended that much literacy teaching in the U.S. emphasizes classical Western rhetorical theory that foregrounds speaking and writing but ignores listening.
 These theories mainly focus on how the rhetor's speech can persuade the audience.
 The goal of classical rhetoric studies was to address what the audience should listen for, rather than how they listen.

 Shari Stenberg extended this perspective to explicate the absence of listening in the academe.

 Western teaching methods maintained the inherited rhetorical Greek noun logos, which means reasoning and logic, while ignoring its verb legein that refers to speaking as well as, in etymological term, to lay down, to listen.
 Listening may occur within two different stances: the divided logos and the restored logos.
 These differ in how they (re)shape the functions and outcomes of listening.
 The hearer listens in the divided logos while simultaneously producing their responses to the speaker.
 Whereas within the restored logos, the listener exploits the listening time to live in someone's else experiences, then reflect on, and make meanings, to offer a response.

 An example of divided logos was Aristotle's theory.
 Despite its concern with teaching students the oral discourse that mandates listening to produce and analyze enthymemes, listening was displaced and diminished.
 The attention given to speaking without listening "perpetuates a homogenized mode of speech based on competition rather than dialogue."
 Ratcliffe attributed this listening neglect to Western cultural biases that are represented as: 1) speaking is gendered as masculine while listening as feminine; 2) Listening is subjugated to ethnicity: white people speak while people of color listen; in other words, in cross-cultural relationships, there is one superior member in the conversation who does not need to listen as closely; 3) Western culture prefers to depend on sight, not sound, as its primary interpretative trope.
+These dynamics are also evident in everyday interactions, where differences in identity and perception shape how individuals are understood or misinterpreted.